***previously titled "A Beautiful Lie"

 "Lordy!"
 Peter jumped at Tony's cry.
-The man was currently holding the two bulky goggles attached to the face of his costume.
 "Can you even see in these things?!"
-He asked, Peter quickly yanking the costume out of his hands as the man mocked him, cheeks burning red as he opened up the compartment in his headboard, thrusting the suit back inside.
+He asked as he stared at the goggles attached to the suit, Peter quickly yanking the costume out of his hands as the man mocked him, cheeks burning red as he opened up the compartment in his headboard and thrust the suit back inside.

 Tony stared at the kid currently fiddling with his fingers, small curls falling into his eyes.
 The man let out a sigh as he shook his head.
 "You're in dire need of an upgrade, kid."
 He muttered.
 "Systemic, top to bottom.
 100-point restoration.
 That's why I'm here."

 He watched the boy continue to fiddle with his hands, refusing to even meet his gaze.
 If he didn't know any better, Tony would never guess that the kid in front of him had anything to do with the new vigilante running around the streets of New York.
 There had to be something he wasn't seeing, something he was missing.